Call our team of experts to learn more about what Lima One has to offer.

 If you’re not familiar with the BRRR investment strategy, it can seem complicated.
 In practice, however, it’s a straightforward approach.

-Refinance: If BRRR has been your strategy all along, then you have probably already planned for this step.
+If Buy, Rehab, Rent, Refinance has been your strategy all along, then you have probably already planned for this step.
 However, some investors decide to rent a property instead of flipping it during or after renovations.
 Either way, this step gets you out of the short-term interest-only loan and into a 30-year, fully amortized loan so that you can hold the property in your portfolio.
 In the optimal scenario, the rehab creates enough value that you can do a cash-out refinance to supercharge your next investment.

 Bonus Step!
 Repeat: Use cash from your refinance for your next purchase and start the BRRR process again.
 Be careful, however, that your rental properties are generating positive cash flow with a healthy DSCR on a monthly basis and that you build a buffer for capital expenditures and vacancy.